RS-PYTHON/rs-documentation/docs/how_to.md

 cd rs-documentation
 ```

-2. Clone the RS-Server, RS-Client, RS-Demo, RS-Infrastructure and RS-Helm repositories.
+2. Clone the RS-Server, RS-Client, RS-Demo, RS-Infra-Core and RS-Helm repositories.
 The default branch from which
 the projects are pulled is 'develop', but one can choose whatever branch is needed by using '-b' flag.

     **NOTE**: The repositories need to be pulled in 'docs' directory

-    **NOTE**: The RS-Demo, RS-Infrastructure and RS-Helm repositories are not public, so a github access is needed
+    **NOTE**: The RS-Demo, RS-Infra-Core and RS-Helm repositories are not public, so a github access is needed
 ```shell
 cd docs
 git clone -b develop https://github.com/RS-PYTHON/rs-server.git